blog post woman jaw pain

 What’s Actually Going On?

 Your TMJ is where your jawbone meets your skull.
 It’s a small, complex joint that handles chewing, talking, and all those deep sighs you let out while doomscrolling.
 Ideally, it moves smoothly.
-But for many women—especially those who clench or grind at night—it’s not moving the way it should.
+But for many women, especially those who clench or grind at night, it is not moving the way it should.

-Jaw issues are often linked to poor tongue posture, mouth breathing, and nighttime clenching—all signs your airway might not be working efficiently.
-If your body’s struggling to get enough air at night, it’ll do what it can to compensate.
+Jaw issues are often linked to poor tongue posture, mouth breathing, and nighttime clenching.
+These are all signs your airway might not be working efficiently.
+If your body is struggling to get enough air at night, it will do what it can to compensate.
 Sometimes that looks like grinding your teeth to open the airway.
-Sometimes it’s forward head posture.
-Sometimes it’s both.
+Sometimes it is forward head posture.
+Sometimes it is both.

-I’ll let you in on a secret: none of these are long-term solutions.
-They’re just symptoms of a bigger issue your body is trying to manage.
+Here is the catch: none of these are long-term solutions.
+They are just symptoms of a bigger issue your body is trying to manage.

 Why Women Notice It More

 Estrogen affects joint stability.
-That’s why TMJ disorders are more common in women, especially between 30–50.
-Add in stress, poor sleep, hormonal shifts, and possibly years of orthodontics that didn’t address function—and you’ve got a perfect storm.
+This is why TMJ disorders are more common in women, especially between ages 30 and 50.
+Add in stress, poor sleep, hormonal shifts, and years of orthodontics that did not address function, and you have a perfect storm.

 What You Can Do

-• Check your breathing: Are you a chronic mouth breather or snorer?
-That’s your cue to dig deeper.
+• Check your breathing.
+Are you a chronic mouth breather or snorer?
+That is your cue to dig deeper.

-• Get curious about tongue posture: If your tongue isn’t resting on the roof of your mouth, it’s not supporting your jaw properly.
+• Get curious about tongue posture.
+If your tongue is not resting on the roof of your mouth, it is not supporting your jaw properly.

-• Watch for clenching patterns: Morning tension or headaches?
-You’re probably bracing through the night.
+• Watch for clenching patterns.
+Morning tension or headaches?
+You are probably bracing through the night.

-• Start a breathing and myofunctional assessment: This is where root-cause care starts—not with a night guard or another round of ibuprofen.
+• Start a breathing and myofunctional assessment.
+This is where root-cause care begins, not with another night guard or round of ibuprofen.

 Bottom Line

-Your jaw clicking is a symptom, not the whole story.
-And while it’s common, it’s not “just one of those things.”
-The good news?
-With the right support, you can retrain the muscles, protect your airway, and see if we can ditch the click—for good.
+Jaw clicking is a symptom, not the whole story.
+And while it is common, it is not “just one of those things.”
+The good news is that with the right support, you can retrain the muscles, protect your airway, and see if we can ditch the click for good.